The 16 Newest Countries in the World

 Unfortunately, Armenia is most closely associated today with the Armenian Genocide, also known as the Armenian Holocaust, which resulted in the killing of 1.5 million Armenians between 1915 and 1923.
-Throughout Armenia's history, it has been dominated by a variety of empires, from the Romans and Byzantines to the Arabs, Persians, Ottomans and Russians.
+Throughout Armenia's history, it has been dominated by various empires, from the Romans and Byzantines to the Arabs, Persians, Ottomans and Russians.

-Armenia ended up as part of the Soviet Union in 1922, but gained full independence with the crumbling of the Iron Curtain in 1991.
-Since then, it has struggled through ongoing conflict with neighboring Azerbaijan, though there has been recent hope for peace.
+Armenia ended up as part of the Soviet Union in 1922 but gained full independence with the crumbling of the Iron Curtain in 1991.
+Since then, it has struggled through ongoing conflict with neighboring Azerbaijan.

 Fun fact: The country was the first to make Christianity its national religion, all the way back in 301 AD.
 Still today, some 95 percent of Armenians are Christians.